 Chuck Grassley's the judiciary chairman.

-If you have 50 Democrats, uh, if we lose the two Senate seats in Georgia, then uh probably Dick Durbin's chairman of the judiciary, Bernie Sanders' chairman of budget, and the ability to stop the radical agenda coming out of the House goes away.
+If you have 50 Democrats, if we lose the two Senate seats in Georgia, then probably Dick Durbin's chairman of the judiciary, Bernie Sanders, chairman of budget.

-Uh, an attorney general could do another Mueller investigation without checks and balances.
+An attorney general could do another Mueller investigation without checks and balances.

-Um, if you got 52 Republicans, a lot of their legislative dreams of the radical left die.
+If you've got 52 Republicans, a lot of their legislative dreams of the radical left die.

-Now it's also important to the president, you know, for those people saying, well, you know, it's very important that the president supporters.
+Now, it's also important to the president, you know, for those people saying, well, you know, it's very important that the president supporters, he had an army of 74 million people vote for him, a lot of them in Georgia.

-And they're probably pissed off at all that they've seen, including that video tape we released last night.
+And they're probably pissed off at all that they've seen, including that videotape we released last night.

 And so, you know, they can get frustrated by all of this.

-But the point is, you know, the everything that the president's accomplished, whether he's there or Biden's there, is is in jeopardy because they would want to roll back everything he's done if they have the House and the Senate.
+But the point is, you know, everything that the president's accomplished, whether he's there or Biden's there, is in jeopardy because they would want to roll back everything he's done if they have the House and the Senate.

-Uh it that is more easily accomplished.
+That is more easily accomplished.

 Secondly, we know you saw Andrew Weissman.

-He he wants Biden's president, he wants Biden's AG to basically investigate Donald Trump into perpetuity.
+He wants, if Biden's president, he wants Biden's AG to basically investigate Donald Trump into perpetuity, meaning that, you know, on the witch hunt, believe it or not.

 He wants to go back to Russia.